 We raise American Toggenburg and Saanen dairy goats.
 We are not a commercial dairy.
 Our goats are disease free and regularly tested.
 We have a closed herd and practice biosecurity to maintain a healthy herd.
 CAE prevention is practiced on the farm.
 We use our goat’s milk to make our own cheese, sherbet and use the milk in our goat’s milk soaps.
 All of our goats wear bells from Switzerland.
 This recreates my favorite part of Switzerland which is the regular sound of bells from every region.

 My husband is the bee keeper on our farm.
 We sell honey and currently are adding more hives.
 We use our own honey in the soaps.
 Honey, like goat’s milk is a natural humectant.
 This means that it helps hold moisture to the skin.
 Honey is a natural antibacterial as well.

 We have a small orchard and a cider press.
-We grow most all of the hay we feed the goats.
+We grow all of the hay we feed the goats.

 WHAT DO WE DO WITH 6 GALLONS OF MILK A DAY?